-COVERT CONCUSSIVE SYNDROMETM
+COVERT CONCUSSIVE SYNDROME TM

 Overview of Concussion Identification, Diagnosis, and Treatment:

 Awareness of the prevalence and seriousness of concussions has grown dramatically in the past 10 years.
 There is an enormous volume of research being conducted on concussions, as indicated by an academic database search (EBSCOhost) that reveals 138,555 research articles specifically focused on concussions, with over 300 being published since 2016.
-To provide further evidence of the exploding academic and clinical interest in concussions, 77.4% of all research articles on concussion have been published since 2009 (107,341/138,555).
+To provide further evidence of the exploding academic and clinical interest in concussions, 77.4% of all research articles on concussions have been published since 2009 (107,341/138,555).

-Despite all the interest and investigation into concussions, the identification, diagnosis, and treatment of concussions continues to be imprecise, inaccurate, and ineffective in many cases.
+Despite all the interest and investigation into concussions, the identification, diagnosis, and treatment of concussions continue to be imprecise, inaccurate, and ineffective in many cases.
 To add to the confusion and challenges presented by concussions, particularly in children, many states have laws governing removal and return to play and learning that are inconsistently defined, implemented, and monitored.

 The combined effect of under-detection, inadequate identification, and missed diagnosis of concussions, and the resulting lack of effective treatment, is producing a variety of life problems in children and adults who have experienced one.
-These issues cover a significant continuum that range from functional adaptations that are undetectable apart from professional assessment (such as poor body alignment that puts strain on joints and muscles), to being mis-identified or attributed to a variety of causes other than concussion (such as a decline in school performance being due to laziness), to ones that are contributing to further concussions and other injuries, substance abuse, depression and anxiety, even incarceration or death (often by suicide).
+These issues cover a significant continuum that ranges from functional adaptations that are undetectable apart from professional assessment (such as poor body alignment that puts strain on joints and muscles), to being misidentified or attributed to a variety of causes other than a concussion (such as a decline in school performance being due to laziness), to ones that are contributing to further concussions and other injuries, substance abuse, depression and anxiety, even incarceration or death (often by suicide).

 There are a number of myths and misconceptions in the general population and medical practice about concussions that must be changed.
-Some of these myths are based on inaccurate or incomplete information about concussions, and some are based on popular expectations that are not questioned, reconsidered or examined.
+Some of these myths are based on inaccurate or incomplete information about concussions, and some are based on popular expectations that are not questioned, reconsidered, or examined.
 These include the belief that most head injuries do not result in concussions (due to inaccurate and overly broad definitions of a concussion and inaccurate application of current diagnostic standards), concussions are resolved or heal in 10 days or less, there are no lingering effects of concussions, and that if the symptoms that accompany a subdural hematoma are not experienced then a concussion has either not occurred or the danger from the concussion has passed.